 Deadly Sin #2 — Lipstick lighter than your lip liner!

-There are several problems, ahem, with the makeup in this picture, but we’ll just focus on the lips!
-Notice that her lip liner is several shades darker than her lipstick/gloss.
+With certain celebrity makeup looks, you will notice that the lip liner is several shades darker than lipstick/gloss.
 This look is not flattering — for anyone!
 It screams artificiality.
 Instead, it is far more flattering to match lip liner to lipstick.
 In addition, you can choose a lip liner which is the same shade, or even a shade darker, than your natural lip color, fill in your lips with the liner, and layer a shiny gloss on top.
 Very pretty look!

 Deadly Sin #3 — Face darker/lighter than your neck!